The averaging of non-local Hamiltonian structures in Whitham's method: The Whitham method and the ``regularity'' conditions.

-As was pointed above we should have for this that the local flows (\ref{sflows}) defined from the bracket (\ref{canform}) in the "canonical" (or "irreducible") form conserve all the $I^{\nu}$, i.e. the time derivatives of the corresponding ${\cal P}^{\nu}(\varphi,\varphi_{x},\dots)$ with respect to each of the flows (\ref{sflows}) are the total derivatives with respect to $x$
+As was pointed above we should require then that the local flows (\ref{sflows}), defined by the bracket (\ref{canform}) in the ``canonical'' (or ``irreducible'') form, conserve all the $I^{\nu}$, i.e. the time derivatives of the corresponding ${\cal P}^{\nu}(\varphi,\varphi_{x},\dots)$ with respect to each of the flows (\ref{sflows}) represent total derivatives with respect to $x$

 for some functions $F^{\nu}_{(k)}(\varphi,\varphi_{x},\dots)$.

 (B) All $I^{\nu}$ commute with each other and with the Hamiltonian function (\ref{hamilt})